The Right CaaS Approach - Classic CMS vs. Decoupled CMS vs. Headless CMS

 Classical or coupled CMS

-(classic or coupled), frontend and backend are closely connected.
+At Coupled CMS (classic or coupled), frontend and backend are closely connected.
 This means that content such as text and digital files are both created, controlled and stored in the back end.
 The formatting and further processing of the content takes place on the same interface as the creation.
 Writing text, selecting images, and so on, is therefore always geared towards publication at a specific touchpoint.
-Classic CMS

 Here too, there are separate backend and frontend systems.
 In Decoupled CMS, however, the presentation layer, i.e. the layer that provides the content, has certain settings and capabilities.
 This property is also called proactive, because in Decoupled CMS certain channels, designs and shapes have already been selected.
 Headless CMS, in turn, is called reactive because it delivers content in the way the user wants it.
 The content is not bound to a specific interface.